Hi, my name is Livia, the owner and creator of Chamelle Photography and Travel.

 If you’d like to find out more about me Amy of Footprints and Memories did an interview with me here:

-If you’d like to find out more about my first job, Teaching English in France, I did a guest post on Every Footstep and Adventure.
+If you’d like to find out more about my first job, Teaching English in France, I did a guest post on Every footstep an adventure.

 Work with me